joeshannon/edc-page/pages/privacy.md

 title: Data Protection and Privacy Policy
 ---

+## Cookies

+### Use of Cookies

+This website (www.exeterdramacompany.co.uk) uses cookies to store information on your computer.
+Cookies help us to provide you with the best experience out of the website.
+If you have any questions about the following information please contact us.

+### Managing cookies

+Most web browsers allow you to control the cookies stored on your computer through your browser’s settings.
+To find out more about cookies, including how to see what cookies have been stored and how to manage and delete them, visit [www.allaboutcookies.org](https://www.allaboutcookies.org).

+### Removing or disabling cookies

+You may choose to remove or block cookies at any time by adjusting your browser settings, but in some cases, this may impact your experience of our website.

+### Our use of cookies

+We use Google Analytics cookies to collect information about how visitors use our site.
+We use the information to compile reports and to help us improve the site.
+The information collected is anonymous and does not identify a visitor.
+The data includes the number of visitors to the site, where visitors have come from and the pages they visited.

+For more information see [How Google Uses Data.](https://www.google.com/policies/privacy/partners/ "How Google uses data when you use our partners' sites or apps")

 ## (Adopted May 2018)
 ### Introduction
 Exeter Drama Company is committed to protecting the data it holds of its